As an artist, we are sure you’ll want to keep up to date with what is being played on the Radio.

 Virgin: Channel 902

-Every week, around 35 million people listen to BBC Radio and the BBC compromises a collection of services aimed at providing listeners the best quality programmes, depending on their interests and mood.
+Every week, around 35 million people listen to BBC Radio.
+To accommodate all these listeners, the BBC compromises a collection of services aimed at providing listeners with the best quality programmes, depending on their interests and mood.

 BBC Radio 2 provides entertaining popular music programmes and speech-based content including news, current affairs, documentaries, religion, arts, comedy, readings and social action output.